JetBrains/ruby-type-inference/arg_scanner/README.md

 ## Building from sources

-If you want to compile the gem from sources, just run
+If you want to compile the gem from sources, just run the following commands:

 ```
 bundle install